dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 ### AVOID using markdown excessively.

 When in doubt, format less.
 Formatting exists to illuminate your content, not replace it.
-Words are what matters.
+Words are what matter.

 ### AVOID using HTML for formatting.